Research in the BMS department - by professor

 M. Burg Contact Information

 We are examining a molecule called GAP-43 which is a brain protein that is expressed in a wide variety of species including humans and has been shown to become biochemically altered in the process of learning and memory.
 Specifically, levels of phosphorylated forms of GAP-43 have been shown to increase following a controversial paradigm of learning and memory in several animals including rat, mouse, monkey, and rabbit.
 We are interested to see if any differences in the profile of GAP-43 are associated with Alzheimer’s disease, a human neurodegenerative disorder characterized by profound cognitive impairment.
 Since human brain tissue is difficult to obtain, we are utilizing primate brain tissue to establish best practice of visualizing GAP-43 isoforms by two dimensional SDS polyacrylamide gel electrophoresis with the goal of eventually testing the hypothesis that the profile of phosphorylated isoforms of GAP-43 are changed in the brains of a human brain affected by severe cognitive impairment (such as Alzheimer’s disease).
-Isoforms of monkey brain GAP-43 will be detected by immunocytochemistry, phosphor-specific staining, and, further, quantified by computerized densitometry.
+Isoforms of monkey brain GAP-43 will be detected by immunocytochemistry, phospho-specific staining, and, further, quantified by computerized densitometry.
 We believe the phosphorylated isoform of GAP-43 may serve as an indicator of synaptic efficacy and, compared to normal, an alterations in the relative quantity of phosphorylated isoforms of GAP-43 might be associated with a pathological biochemical processes.
 GAP-43 might serve as a potential new biomarker testing efficacy of drugs designed to treat Alzheimer’s disease.

 Capodilupo Contact Information

 My research focuses on the regulation of cell shape and stress responses in Candida albicans.
 This fungus is part of the normal human-associated microbial population, but it is also an opportunistic pathogen and remains the main causative agent of invasive fungal infections.
 Invasive candidiasis is now the fourth most frequent hospital acquired infection in the U.S. and is associated with high morbidity and mortality rates.
 C. albicans lives in varied environments from the skin to the GI tract, and must be able to respond appropriately to these different conditions.
 Changes in cell morphology and accompanying alterations in surface protein components are important virulence traits and are key factors for the complex interaction between the fungal cells and the host immune system.
 We are particularly interested in understanding the contributions of different genes to the control of the yeast to hypha morphological transition.
-Current projects examine different components of this mechanism from adhesion and sensor proteins on the cell surface, to internal signaling proteins, to transcriptional regulators.
+Current projects examine different components of this mechanism, from adhesion and sensor proteins on the cell surface, to internal signaling proteins, to transcriptional regulators.

 Cleary Contact Information